mohammadhossam/KotlinScriptRunner/README.md

 Kotlin script.
 To execute your script, click on **Run** button and wait for the output to appear in the **Output** pane or errors -if any- in the **Errors** pane (It may take a little bit of time until the tool processes the script).

-The tool also supports highlightin some keywords in Kotlin programming languages.
+The tool also supports highlighting some keywords in Kotlin programming languages.
 The highlighting is done live while you write the code.
 Currently supported keywords are (more will be added soon):
 1. `fun`
 2. `if`